 Hence, recognising the issue of parallel adjudication mechanisms between the WTO and RTAs, the forum selection clauses are usually provided under the dispute settlement chapter.
 In general, this clause provides that once a party has opted to submit a dispute to given forum, that choice is irreversible and the party is precluded from taking the dispute to another forum (Zang, 2020).
-This clause has been provided in several RTAs such as MERCOSUR107 and NAFTA.108 This clause has also been regulated in the RCEP Agreement, particularly in Article 19.5 concerning 'choice of forum'.
+This clause has been provided in several RTAs such as MERCOSUR and NAFTA.
+This clause has also been regulated in the RCEP Agreement, particularly in Article 19.5 concerning 'choice of forum'.
 In this Article, it clearly states that 'where a dispute concerns substantially equivalent rights and obligations under this Agreement and another international trade or investment agreement to which the Parties to the dispute are party, the Complaining Party may select the forum in which to settle the dispute and that forum shall be used to the exclusion of other fora'.
-However, there is an exclusion in this Article if the Parties agree in writing that Article 19.5 shall not apply to a particular dispute; if the Parties agree to this exclusion, there is a high probability of the existence of parallel adjudication, although this scenario is unlikely to happen.109
+However, there is an exclusion in this Article if the Parties agree in writing that Article 19.5 shall not apply to a particular dispute; if the Parties agree to this exclusion, there is a high probability of the existence of parallel adjudication, although this scenario is unlikely to happen.

-Conclusion
+5. Conclusion

 Trade remedy instruments are very important for RCEP members before the conclusion of the RCEP Agreement and became more indispensable when the Agreement entered into force since members are their most frequent users.
 Further regulations on trade remedy instruments in a dedicated chapter along with its Annex are designed to avoid their abuse and to provide more legal certainty.
 There have been some distinct features for each trade remedy instrument, which have not been regulated at the multilateral or even in national level.
 Although many of such provisions are, in principle, not in contradiction with what has been regulated at the WTO, the enforcement of the trade remedies chapter might become problematic since, at the moment, there is no forum available to settle any dispute.
-This will impact the implementation and enforcement of the RCEP trade remedies chapter.
-The options for making the RCEP trade remedies chapter into only soft law or non-binding law, the implementation of which will only rely on the good faith of the members or making it legally binding and enforceable, will depend on the existence of a RCEP trade remedies chapter dispute settlement procedure in the future.
+This will

-107 See MERCOSUR, Article 1 of the Protocol of Olivos.
+&lt;sup>109 See MERCOSUR, Article 1 of the Protocol of Olivos.

-108 See Article 2005 of NAFTA.
+&lt;sup>110 See Article 2005 of NAFTA.

-109 See Article 19.5 of RCEP.
+&lt;sup>111 See Article 19.5 of RCEP.